 BELKIN.
-Setup CD Main Menu -> Setup Assirtant Network Starus Manual Settings User Manual Step 4 of 5: Internet account info The southr and a bit more information to connect to the Internet.
-When you tell us who provide your service, we can configure most of it.
-Country United States of America Нођ Don't you see your ISP in the list?
-Click Here.
+Setup CD Step 4 of 6: Internet account Indo The Roster account is information in order to be able to connect to the Internet.
+When you tell us who provide your service, we can configure most of it: Country United States of America. licip Den't you see your ISP in the list?
+Tick if on.
 Exit Assistant Back Next